 Still, there are things you can do to encourage people with AUD to seek the support they need.
 Try these tactics:

 1. Find Support

 The first thing you should do is learn from others who have been down this path before you, says Sanam Hafeez, PsyD, a New York City neuropsychologist and faculty member of Columbia University.

 Try going to a local Al-Anon meeting — a support group specifically for friends and families of people with alcoholism — for help and resources, Hafeez recommends.
-While in-person meetings are suspended due to the novel coronavirus pandemic, phone meetings, as well as meetings that use conferencing technology and apps, are still available, per Al-Anon.
+In-person meetings as well as phone or video meetings are available, per Al-Anon.

 Another option is to reach out to a professional interventionist, Hafeez says.
 These individuals are trained to facilitate the conversation and aftercare, as well as offer general support and eduction, according to the Association of Intervention Specialists.

 2. Let the Individual Take Ownership